canonical/checkbox/checkbox-ng/docs/usage.rst

 Basic Usage
 ===========

-Currently :term:`PlainBox` has no graphical user interface.
+Currently :term:`Plainbox` has no graphical user interface.
 To use it you need to use the command line.

-PlainBox has built-in help system so running :command:`plainbox run --help` will give you instant information about all the various arguments and options that are available.
+Plainbox has built-in help system so running :command:`plainbox run --help` will give you instant information about all the various arguments and options that are available.
 This document is not intended to replace that.